TapTrack/TappyBLE/README.md

-# Impending Deprecation
+# Deprecated
-This SDK will be deprecated in the near future for a new Android Tappy SDK that supports both TappyUSB and TappyBLE readers while offering a simplified API.
+This SDK is deprecated in favour of a new new Android Tappy SDK that supports both TappyUSB and TappyBLE readers while offering a simplified API.
 The new version 4.x.x Tappy demo app now in the [Play Store](https://play.google.com/store/apps/details?id=com.taptrack.bletappyexample) is part of this SDK, so the app found in this repository will not match up with what you see currently published.
 If you are starting a new Android project using the Tappy, it is advisable to base it on the new beta SDK found at [https://github.com/TapTrack/TCMPTappy-Android](https://github.com/TapTrack/TCMPTappy-Android).

 # Taptrack Tappy BLE SDK
 This project provides a standard SDK for interfacing with a TapTrack TappyBLE NFC reader.
 The 'app' module contains the source for the version 3.x.x editions of the TappyBLE example app found at